-Advanced undergraduates are invited to apply to be an American University Summer Scholars & Artists for 2018.
-Undergraduate Scholars will be receive a payment of $4,000 to support their research-related expenses, which may include living expenses, travel, equipment, supplies, etc.
+Advanced undergraduates are invited to apply to be an American University Summer Scholars & Artists for 2019.
+Undergraduate Scholars will receive a payment of $4,000 to support their research-related expenses, which may include living expenses, travel, equipment, supplies, etc.

 The intention of this program is to give talented students an opportunity to explore an intellectual interest in depth and at length.
 Their project might find its final form in an independent study in the following year as the student’s thinking matures.
 The selection committee will need to keep such issues in mind as they decide which projects to fund.